£30.00

 We accept returns, please notify us within 14 days and ensure the item arrives back with us no later than 30 days after the order was received.

-Italmanubri (ITM) drop handlebars, hailing from Italy and in production from the 1970s to the 1980s (yet still new & unused after all this time!).
-Made from steel and weighing in at 565 grams.
-A fine choice for keeping your vintage bike authentic, but also great for any other compatible bike.
+Kalloy Uno stem, hailing from Taiwan and in production during the 1990s (yet still new & unused after all this time!).
+Made from aluminium and weighing in at 235 grams - incredibly lightweight for a stem at that time.
+A fine choice for keeping your classic bike authentic, but also great for any other compatible bike.

 OVERVIEW